 Car insurance coverage is a must to drive on the road in California legally.
 Still, many often confuse themselves with so many different insurances available that they don’t even know which one to get.

 And what are some of the requirements of getting car insurance?
 If you get into a car crash, whose insurer is responsible to pay compensation?

 Here at Ehline Law, the attorneys at our personal injury law firm have put together relevant information regarding car insurance to help you get rid of your confusion.
 In stark and high contrast to our competitors, we have a do-or-die mentality to help get injured vehicle owners back on their feet even with minimal coverage limits.
 For further information, car accident victims and their family members can contact us and get in touch with our property damage and bodily injury attorneys.

 California Is a Fault State

 Unlike many other states, where both parties’ auto insurance companies compensate for the loss, California is a different story, as it is a fault state.
 A fault state is where the at-fault driver and their insurance company are liable for any damages to the other driver.

 This is where things get a bit interesting.
 Although California is a fault state, it is also a comparative negligence state, which means that one can partially recover damages even while being at fault partially.
 The law dictates that the percentage of negligence or fault determines the compensation.

 An insurance company will fight for its policyholder and will seek the lowest percentage of fault but still have to pay out according to the percentage of fault up the maximum financial responsibility under their auto insurance coverage.

 Minimum Liability Coverage from Auto Insurance Companies in California

 You need to carry liability insurance in California to drive a vehicle and that is about it.
-You also need to meet the minimum policy requirements for different types of accidents.
+You also need to meet the minimum policy requirements for different types of accidents under your auto insurance.